Ssaava/Developer-Toolbox/CONTRIBUTING.md

 **Code of Conduct:**

-Please note that we have a [Code of Conduct](./CODE_OF_CONDUCT.md){:target="\_blank"} that we expect all contributors to follow.
+Please note that we have a <a href="./CODE_OF_CONDUCT.md" target="_blank">Code of Conduct</a> that we expect all contributors to follow.
 We want to maintain an inclusive and respectful environment for everyone.

 **Hacktoberfest Participation:**

-We're participating in [Hacktoberfest](https://hacktoberfest.com/auth/){:target="\_blank"}!
+We're participating in [Hacktoberfest](https://hacktoberfest.com/auth/)!
 To be eligible, make sure to register between Sept.
 26th and Oct.
 31st.
 You can contribute by opening pull requests on both GitHub and GitLab from Oct.
 1st to 31st.

 **Additional Information:**